Finland in the Eurovision Song Contest 2021: Competing entries

 A submission period was opened by Yle which lasted between 1 September 2020 and 7 September 2020.
 At least one of the writers and the lead singer(s) had to hold Finnish citizenship or live in Finland permanently in order for the entry to qualify to compete.
 A panel of eight experts appointed by Yle selected seven entries for the competition from the 278 received submissions.
 The experts were Tapio Hakanen (Head of Music at YleX), Anssi Autio (UMK producer), Juha-Matti Valtonen (television director), Samuli Väänänen (Senior Editor at Spotify Finland), Mirva Merimaa (CEO of Tiketti), Katri Norrlin (music journalist at YleX), Jani Kareinen (music journalist at YleX), Johan Lindroos (Head of Music at Yle Radio Suomi) and Amie Borgar (Head of Music at Yle X3M).
-The competing entries were presented during on 13 January 2021, while their lyric videos were released between 14 and 22 January 2021.
+The competing entries were presented on 13 January 2021, while their lyric videos were released between 14 and 22 January 2021.
 Among the competing artists was Laura, who represented Estonia in the Eurovision Song Contest 2005 and 2017, and Aksel, who was to represent Finland in the Eurovision Song Contest 2020 before the contest was cancelled.